aidan-wagner/fprime/README.md

 The fprime-extras package includes a linter assist with development of fprime applications.

-First, we must clone the repository and switch to the devel branch:
+To install fprime-extras, we must clone the repository and switch to the devel branch:

 ```
 git clone https://github.com/SterlingPeet/python-fprime-extras.git